 After 15 years of community service in Ecuador and a professional career that included owning a small business and teaching mathematics at a university-affiliated lab school, the natural fit for my talents were the local school PTA/PTSAs.
 I rose through the ranks of the PTSA at Miami Palmetto Senior High School and became President of the association in 2014.

 During my tenure as president, the PTSA was awarded the Miami-Dade County Council of PTA/PTSA’s Supermen of PTA Award twice for its dedication to male membership development; the Environmental Award for underwriting successful student-designed green projects; the Leader of Tomorrow Award for developing the best PTSA student leader in the county; the Website Award for the best PTA website in Miami-Dade County; and the Program of Impact Award for creating an innovative community-based intervention program for the school’s most vulnerable homeless and housing-uncertain teens and guiding them successfully to graduation.
 In 2015, I led the PTSA through a demanding accreditation process that resulted in the Miami Palmetto Senior High PTSA being named a National PTA School of Excellence 2016-2018, a highly selective designation that recognizes those PTA units that exemplify the parent-school partnership and create highly engaging communication and programming for parents, teachers and administration in the service of children.
+I still participate in the Village of Pinecrest Education Advisory Council and am an active member of the PTSA my daughters’ schools.

 I was elected to to the Village of Pinecrest Council on November 8, 2016 to Seat 1.
 I know that my proven leadership and commitment to community service will make the Village of Pinecrest safe and strong for generations to come.
 My initiatives to date have: